 “We just broke up.
 We were roommates at college but only got together after we both came out.”

-“Guilty jack-off sessions in college while you told each other you were straight.”
+“Guilty jack-off sessions in college while you tell each other you are straight.”

 “Yeah.
-I felt so guilty, that I was perverting him.
-He told me he loved it but was afraid to tell me.”
+I felt so guilty that I was perverting him.
+He now says he loved it but was afraid to tell me.”

 “Life in the closet.
 It’s claustrophobic.
-My boyfriend and I are roommates”
+My boyfriend and I are college roommates”